 Guided by a volunteer Board of Directors elected by our membership, our 500 professional staff and 1,000 volunteers deliver a multitude of services in the areas of newcomer settlement, employment, community development, language training, family and youth counselling, affordable housing and seniors care.

 S.U.C.C.E.S.S.
 Multi-Level Care (MLC) Society was incorporated in 1995 to deliver a continuum of care to seniors.
 With support from Vancouver Coastal Health, S.U.C.C.E.S.S.
 MLC Society manages and operates two adult day programs (Chieng’s Adult Day Centre and Jackson Lam Adult Day Centre), two assisted living residences (Harmony House and Austin Harris Residence), and the 114-bed S.U.C.C.E.S.S.
 Simon K.Y.
 Lee Seniors Care Home.

 S.U.C.C.E.S.S.
-Foundation was incorporated in 2001 to raise funds essential for under-funded and non-funded programs as well as to manage endowments on behalf of S.U.C.C.E.S.S. and S.U.C.C.E.S.S.
+Foundation was incorporated in 2001 to raise funds for S.U.C.C.E.S.S.’s underfunded and non-funded programs as well as to manage endowments on behalf of S.U.C.C.E.S.S. and S.U.C.C.E.S.S.
 MLC Society.
-Annual major fundraising events include the Gala Dinner, Charity Golf Tournament and the “Walk with the Dragon,” one of Vancouver’s largest community-based fundraisers which draws over 12,000 individual and corporate participants.
+Annual major fundraising events include the Bridge to S.U.C.C.E.S.S.
+Gala, a Charity Golf Tournament and the S.U.C.C.E.S.S.
+Walk with the Dragon, one of Vancouver’s largest community events, which draws more than 4,000 participants each year.